homerow-j/the-homerow/source/financial/README.md

 The other two are `csv_dir` and `db_dir` which determine where to put the respective spreadsheet and database files.

 If running on a unix system that using the `env` (usually /usr/bin/env) program then the script can be run on in the terminal without calling pyhon directly in the command line.
 Good for scripting.
 More should use the decades old built-in shebang of shells on unix systems.

-## YFinance Fetcher notebook

-`yfinance_fetcher.ipynb`: to quote myself "_A simple notebook for fetching market data from Yahoo!
-Finance, simply._"

-An interactive way to fetch specific market data using the  python [yfinance](https://pypi.org/project/yfinance/) library.
-It's use is documentated in the notebook.